Fondation Cartier pour l’art contemporain

 To create links and to get people and ideas together is the role of the institution in bringing an artwork into existence.
 The institution is there to listen to the artists, because this will build meaning and consciousness, and this is the way an institution can be part of the contemporary world.
 More than ever, it is essential that institutions can work in a network and share.
 This is the basis of the long-term partnership between the Triennale Milano and Fondation Cartier pour l’art contemporain that will start in the fall and go on for many years, with the exhibition of Claudia Andujar continuing its path to Milan.
 Getting together for a long time in Europe now will mean mutually enlarging and enriching our networks to serve the artists and to contribute to raising consciousness in all kinds of publics, particularly the youngest, using the most suitable means and languages to reach all generations.
 To achieve and raise consciousness, fragile as we all feel now, should be the goal of art institutions today.

 Dialogue is essential.
+Sharing is necessary.

 Photo by Agnès Varda